saleor/saleor-docs/docs/dashboard-catalog.md

 > **Save it for later**
 >
 > Don’t remove a product if you just want to temporarily take it away from your inventory.
-In that case, just uncheck the [[Published in Storefront]] option in the Visibility section, as described above.
+In that case, just uncheck the [[Published&nbsp;in&nbsp;Storefront]] option in the Visibility section, as described above.

 ### Product Variants and Attributes